Hi, I’m Chef Kathy, the owner of Food Lover’s Odyssey Vacations.

 A Little about me…

-Even before starting this company, I had been eating my way around Italy and France for most of my life, well the last 20 years at least.
-Through my food travels, I’ve made friends and cultivated partnerships with foodie friends in the culinary travel business from almost every region in Italy and France, sometimes spending months at a time in professional kitchens and also, the heart and soul of the Italian kitchen, cooking with Italian mammas.
+Even before starting this company, I had been eating my way around Italy and France for most of my life, well the last 20 years of it at least.
+Through my food travels, I’ve made friends and cultivated partnerships with food and wine experts in the culinary travel business from almost every region in Italy and France and have spent a lot of time, sometimes months, in professional kitchens and cooking with Italian mammas, the heart and soul of the Italian kitchen.

 Although I received my formal training as an adult, I’ve been cooking since before I was 8 years old.
-It started in my mom’s Italian-American kitchen.
+It started in my mom’s Italian-American kitchen, and my Italian grandmother’s California kitchen.
 The first food memories I have are of making chocolate chip cookies, watching my Sicilian grandmother roll pasta dough out the length of a table, and gazing from a kitchen stool as my mom worked magic with flour, sugar, eggs and butter.
 Even back then, I would constantly change recipes until I got them to taste exactly how I wanted.
-At that time, this meant adding my favorite food, chocolate, to everything and taking out walnuts.
-My mom indulged me except when I wanted to add chocolate to the ravioli and take the walnuts out of rocky road.
+At that time, this meant adding my favorite food, chocolate, to everything and taking walnuts out of every recipe, even rocky road.
+My mom indulged me most of the time, except when I wanted to add chocolate to the ravioli.